Skip to main content

 Object Graph Integration

-Rules reference data using the Object Graph (OG) path system:
+Rules reference data using the Object Graph path system:

 This allows rules to evaluate any data point in the system without hardcoding field references.